meenakshiraw/chattingo/Readme.md

 # 🚀 Chattingo - Mini Hackathon Challenge

-A full-stack real-time chat application built with React, Spring Boot, and WebSocket technology. **Your mission**: Containerize this application using Docker and deploy it to Hostinger VPS using Jenkins CI/CD pipeline.
+A full-stack real-time chat application built with React, Spring Boot, and WebSocket technology.
+Containerize this application using Docker and deploy it to Hostinger VPS using Jenkins CI/CD pipeline.